mautic/developer-documentation-new/docs/components/contacts.rst

     * - ``eventLabel``
       - Optional
       - string/array
       - The translated string to display in the event name.
-Examples include names of items, page titles, etc. This can also be an array of ['label' => '', 'href' => ''] to have the entry converted to a link.
-This will default to eventType if not defined.
+Examples include names of items, Landing Page titles, etc. This can also be an array of ['label' => '', 'href' => ''] to have the entry converted to a link.
+This defaults to eventType if not defined.
     * - ``extra``
       - Optional
       - array
-      - Whatever should be passed through to the content template to generate the details view for this event
+      - Anything you want to pass through to the content template to generate the details view for this event
     * - ``contentTemplate``
       - Optional
       - string
-      - Template that should be used to generate the details view for this event.
+      - Template you want to use to generate the details view for this event.
 Eg. ``HelloBundle:SubscribedEvents\Timeline:index.html.php``
     * - ``icon``
       - Optional
       - Font Awesome class